 This Spring, embrace an active anti-inflammatory lifestyle.
 Move, and drink your Zenberry!

 In the Spring appetite naturally goes down, contrasting with the Winter.
 EAT LESS.
 You may not even feel hungry at dinner (it happens to me often in April), in which case, skip it.
 Or simply make a low fat low sugar Zenberry smoothie.
-You’ll sleep better, wake up more energized and a lot slimmer.
+You’ll sleep better and wake up more energized.

 Check our Instagram page and this blog for seasonal recipes.